 Remember – Consultation with your primary physician is advised before making any drastic changes to your diet.

-First things first – Make the decision to cut off sugar and stick to it
+First things first – Decide to cut off sugar and stick to it

 Accept that it will not be easy at first

-These symptoms are caused by blood sugar levels fluctuations, they can be managed and minimized by having a regular eating schedule, consuming more fiber and proper hydration.
+These symptoms are caused by blood sugar level fluctuations, they can be managed and minimized by having a regular eating schedule, consuming more fiber and proper hydration.

 In case your symptoms do not alleviate after a couple of days or are disproportionally severe – make sure to contact your physician.

-Despite the fact that symptoms can be discomforting and make you want to give up, According to Mark Hyman, MD, Director of Cleveland Clinic for Functional Medicine, It’s still absolutely the best choice to go “Cold turkey” – which means you need to quit consuming all forms of sugar products, flour, artificial sweeteners, hydrogenated fats etc abruptly.
+Even though symptoms can be discomforting and make you want to give up, According to Mark Hyman, MD, Director of Cleveland Clinic for Functional Medicine, It’s still absolutely the best choice to go “Cold turkey” – which means you need to quit consuming all forms of sugar products, flour, artificial sweeteners, hydrogenated fats, etc abruptly.